Carbonear Heritage Society

 The building was registered as a heritage structure in 1988 by the Newfoundland and Labrador Heritage Foundation.
 It is characterized by a Mansard roof with dormers and a distinctive clock tower.
 It also has classic elements such as eave brackets and heavy wood moldings on all windows.

-The Carbonear Railway Station is another project of the Carbonear Heritage Society and is located at 256 Water Street in Carbonear.
+The Carbonear Railway Station is another site managed by the Carbonear Heritage Society and is located at 256 Water Street in Carbonear.